 How Do I Prepare Myself For Climbing?

+A crucial part of getting ready for a mountaineering trip is getting yourself physically ready for climbing.
+But success outside the gym does not always follow excellent performance inside.
 There are plenty of things in the mountains that are out of your control.
 This is why it's crucial to keep your sense of value separate from the outcome of a climbing day.

 Get warmed up.